Dominik7131/Conceptual-Modeling-LLM-Assistant/docs/frontend-user.md

 <br/>

 As shown by the picture it is possible to:
-1) ignore domain description to temporarily work without the domain description
+1) ignore the domain description to let the assistant temporarily generate suggestions without the domain description
+2) change the text style for the summary in plain text format
-2) change the strategy of how the domain description is filtered:
+3) change the strategy of how the domain description is filtered
+    - by default, the semantic strategy is selected
-    - according to our experiments, the syntactic variation works the best however, it can be changed to force the assistant to generate different suggestions for attributes and associations
+    - changing this option can also be used to force the assistant to generate different suggestions for attributes, associations, and single fields of domain elements

 ### Demos